mathesar-foundation/mathesar-wiki/docs/team/worklogs/archive/2023-09/pavish.md

 ## 2023-09-29
 * Pondered more on user flows for E2E tests
-* Responded to user raised GH ticket: [Disable shema modifications #3228](https://github.com/centerofci/mathesar/issues/3228)
+* Responded to user raised GH ticket: [How to disable schema modifications #3228](https://github.com/mathesar-foundation/mathesar/issues/3228)
 * Core team event

 ## 2023-09-28